jafudi/flexpair-website/index.md

 - Receive a dedicated subdomain or bring your own
 - self-hosted team inbox [subdomain]@flexpair.com
 - SSH and TLS certificate for protecting your data
+- full control over where your data are stored
+- data privacy by locking out data collectors
 - zero install, fully runs in your favorite browser

+### Other ideas how to use Flexpair

+- Virtual creative space for brain storming and technology brokering 🧠💡♻
+- Patient-centered healthcare for everyone 🏥👩‍⚕️️🩺🤕🧘📧👩🏾‍🔬‍🧫🔬
+- Seamless task delegation to remote assistants 👩🏻‍💼👉🏻✅👂🏼‍🧞‍♂️
+- Professional podcast production across the globe 👳🏿‍♂️🎙🎛⟷🎙👨🏻‍🦰🎧

 ### When not to use Flexpair